artexmg/rockstars-setup/docs/source/overview.rst

 -----------------------
 You would need to setup you system properly before starting with assignments for this course.

-What you need to do is

-1. Install a ssh terminal
-2. Generate and setup your public and private SSH Key
-3. Install VS Code and setup for remote connection
-4. Test your environment

-This is a quick reference to guide you to accomplish the above tasks, however it can be done in different ways.

 For the first part of this course we are going to be working on a remote server, connected trhough SSH (Secure Socket Shell), using Visual Studio Code (VSCode) as our development platform (IDE).

+The goal is to setup up a working environment similar to the one depicted in the next image

 .. figure:: ./images/RemoteConnection.png
     :alt: alt text